rweigel/stats/python.md

 # datetimes

-If you get an error related to "utc datetime.timezone", remove <code>tzinfo=timezone.utc</code>.
+If you get an error related to "utc datetime.timezone", remove `tzinfo=timezone.utc`.
 For example modify

 ```Python
 t1 = datetime(1970, 1, 1,